prashantagarawal/nodejs-starterkit/README.md

 2. localhost:8000/api - Serve rest api request

 ## Features ##
+- **Glued Server** [Glue](https://github.com/hapijs/glue/blob/master/API.md) is a plugin that provides easy server configuration
+- **Using Dot ENV** [.env](https://www.npmjs.com/package/dotenv) All the environment variables are managed using 'dotenv' node package for development, the same will need to be configured at the host server in the production environment.
+- **Configuration Using Confidence module** [confidence](https://www.npmjs.com/package/confidence) A combination of Glue server along with Confidence and dotEnv makes it easy and handy to setup node config with best practices which is based on [The Twelve-Factor-App](http://12factor.net/config) methodology.
 - **Local Authentication** using Email and Password
-- **OAuth 1.0a Authentication** via Twitter
-- **OAuth 2.0 Authentication** via Facebook, Google, GitHub, LinkedIn, Instagram
-- Flash notifications
+- **cookie based and JWT authentication** WEB and RESTAPI both have their independent authentication mechanisms, the web application uses the cookie based authentication and the RESTAPI uses the JWT authentication for access.
+This application assumes the availability of 'MongoDB' installation on the localhost where the server will run.
 - MVC Project Structure
-- Node.js clusters support
 - Sass stylesheets (auto-compiled via middleware)
-- Bootstrap 4 + Extra Themes
-- Contact Form (powered by Mailgun, Sendgrid or Mandrill)
 - **Account Management**
- - Gravatar
 - Profile Details
 - Change Password
- - Forgot Password
+- Forgot Password - Forgot password implementation is done using 'nodemailer' (sends an email with reset password link with a unique token that expires in 1 hour).
 - Reset Password
- - Link multiple OAuth strategies to one account
- - Delete Account
-- CSRF protection
-- **API Examples**: Facebook, Foursquare, Last.fm, Tumblr, Twitter, Stripe, LinkedIn and more

-WEB and RESTAPI both have their independent authentication mechanisms, the web application uses the cookie based authentication and the RESTAPI uses the JWT authentication for access.
-This application assumes the availability of 'MongoDB' installation on the localhost where the server will run.

-The app contains basic user management with login, logout, password reset, profile view.
-Forgot password implementation is done using 'nodemailer' (sends an email with reset password link with a unique token that expires in 1 hour).
-All the environment variables are managed using 'dotenv' node package for development, the same will need to be configured at the host server in the production environment.

-If you are using 'Chrome' for unit testing the application, you can Hapi-ly use the 'node-inspector' chrome plugin pre-configured with this app for debugging purposes.
+- If you are using 'Chrome' for unit testing the application, you can Hapi-ly use the 'node-inspector' chrome plugin pre-configured with this app for debugging purposes.

 ## Technology ##
 - **Hapi** - Server side framework